heidihendry/camelot/README.md

 The first time you run Camelot, you'll be taken to the 'Create Survey' screen.
 Now would be good time to explain what a survey is, and some other important concepts in Camelot.

 * **Survey**: a survey corresponds to a research project.
 All of the data collected will be part of a survey.
 * **Camera**: a single, physical camera.
-Each camera should be given a name and labelled.
+Each camera should be given a name and labeled.
 * **Camera Trap Station**: one or two cameras installed at a very specific location.
 * **Site**: a geographic area.
 Typically multiple camera trap stations will be in each site.
 * **Media**: a photo from a camera trap.